-After a life of intense suffering, all animals in the sheep export industry are killed at a very young age, drastically cutting short their normal life span.
+After a life of suffering, all animals in the live export industry are killed at a young age, drastically cutting short their normal life span.
 Each animal values their life and doesn't want to die.

 Breeding and killing farmed animals is not necessary.
 Humans don't need animal products to live healthy and fulfilling lives.